-Whitacre Hall, a manor house which was built during the Imperial period.
+The site of Hams Hall, a manor house which was built during the Imperial period.
 It was situated 1km south of Lea Marston but was demolished to make way for a power station.

-Lodge Farm, a model farm which was established during the Imperial period.
-It is situated 600m north west of Red Hill.
+The Manor House, a farmhouse which was built during the Imperial period.
+It is situated 100m south west of the church at Willoughby.

 Survey identified this as a three bay timber framed building dating to the early 16th or possibly late 15th century.
 New evidence suggests that the house is from the early 15th century possibly from the year 1444.